 Every Family Medicine residency program is different, so it's important to choose a residency that's a good match for your interests.
 We offer outstanding training from physicians who are considered leaders in Family Medicine and other fields.
 100% of our residents pass their Family Medicine board exam on their first try.
 Our faculty and residents are committed to our community and its underserved patient population.
-We are particularly proud of our Community-Oriented Primary Care (COPC) curriculum.
-All of our first-year residents spend a month together learning about COPC, our community, and how to do a community needs assessment.
-For the past eight years, we have also traveled together to the Dominican Republic for a week to learn about the medical system and our patients' communities there.
-In the second and third years, residents have longitudinal time set aside to complete an individual COPC or research project.
+We are particularly proud of our Community Medince.
+All of our first-year residents spend a month together learning about community medicine and our community in Washington Heights.
+For the past nine years, we have also traveled together to the Dominican Republic for a week to learn about the medical system and our patients' communities there.
+In the second and third years, residents have longitudinal time set aside to complete an individual research project.
 Several of these projects have been presented at national Family Medicine conferences.

-In 2014 we received a grant from the Weil Foundation to expand our curriculum in integrative medicine.
+In 2014 we received a grant from the Weil Foundation to expand our curriculum in integrative medicine, and 2-4 residents each year participate in our Integrative Medicine trak.
 Our residency also has strengths in inpatient medicine and outpatient women's health.

 + Do your residents do international electives?

 Global health is a common interest for many of our residents.
 In the past few years, our residents have traveled to Ecuador, China, England, and Thailand (in addition to the first-year trip to the Dominican Republic).
 We don’t have set international electives, but we do have relationships in many places that allow residents to explore their interests

 + How many faculty members are in your program?